rmathena79/put-a-bird-on-it/README.md

 # Citations
 Bird sighting data comes from eBird (SAMPLE data set as of 9/26/2024): eBird Basic Dataset.
 Version: EBD_rel$VERSION.
 Cornell Lab of Ornithology, Ithaca, New York. $DATE.

+# Development Notes

+PROBLEMS
+* Need to re-index the dataframes before saving as CSV, so they can be imported

+TODO
+* Move "normalization" script to a simple .py or maybe the math-ena module, and don't call it "normalization".
+* Probably make all table and column names lowercase